Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Mocked up and CSS'd the intro portion of the game.
 Cleaned up the HTML and made JS updates for that as well.

 **Thoughts**: Today wasn't as heavily JS focused, but I made necessary steps to work on the application.

+## Day 100: June 16, 2019

+**Today's Progress**: Created a timer and further cleaned up HTML/CSS.

+**Thoughts**: I. Did.
+It.
+I completed the 100 Days of Code challenge!
+This feels a bit anticlimactic because I intend on diving right into round 2 for another 100 days of coding starting tomorrow.
+Regardless, I do feel a sense of accomplishment for completing this first round. :)